Pseudospectral phenomena and the origin of the non-Hermitian skin effect

 \section{Conclusions}

 In this work, we have revisited the relation between the non-Hermitian skin effect (NHSE) and point-gap topology from the perspective of spectral stability. \js{We have stressed that it is important to clearly distinguish between the question of boundary reconstruction when cutting a clean system open and the question of what the stable topological properties of a non-Hermitian system are.} Using the Hatano-Nelson model as a paradigmatic example, we have illustrated the general property that the eigenspectrum of a non-normal Hamiltonian is highly sensitive to boundary conditions and generic perturbations, and therefore does not constitute a stable object capable of encoding topological information.
 Instead, the topological properties are captured by the index of the corresponding Toeplitz operator, which indicates exact boundary eigenmodes for the semi-infinite system.
 For a finite system, the existence of such topological modes is reflected in the singular-value spectrum, which remains stable under small generic perturbations. \js{Experimentally, the topologically protected singular values lead to a strong amplification in linear response, with the source and response profiles determined by the corresponding singular vectors.}

 To further clarify the \js{relation between point-gap winding and boundary reconstruction in clean non-Hermitian systems---which is distinct from the question of stable topological protection summarized above---}we constructed a two-band extension of the Hatano-Nelson model. \js{This model shows that the equivalence between the existence of an energy with non-zero point-gap winding and the existence of a macroscopic number of skin states in general only holds in clean scalar one-band models.
-In particular, the clean two-band Hatano-Nelson model} allowed us to identify three distinct regimes: (i) the macroscopic accumulation of localized states at an edge in the absence of point-gap winding, (ii) boundary-localized states in the presence of point-gap winding, and (iii) extended bulk states despite nonzero point-gap winding.
-Taken together, these examples demonstrate that \js{even in clean non-Hermitian systems} the NHSE and point-gap topology are, in general, independent properties of non-Hermitian systems.
+In particular, the clean two-band Hatano-Nelson model} allowed us to identify three distinct regimes: (i) the macroscopic accumulation of localized states at an edge in the absence of point-gap winding, (ii) boundary-localized states in the presence of point-gap winding, and (iii) no boundary-localized states despite nonzero point-gap winding.
+Taken together, these examples demonstrate that \js{even in clean non-Hermitian systems} the NHSE and point-gap topology are, in general, independent properties.